kritikajaiswal3737/ComcastProblem/README.md

 2. When the program is run without any flag or with -x flag, input should be passed as STDIN and not arguments.
 3. When the program is run with -f option, the filename should be passed in the argument and not as STDIN.

-## How to Built the application:
+## How to Build the application:
-This is a java program and can be build using maven.
+This is a java program and can be built using maven.
 Below are the instructions to build the project.
 1. Download the project.
 2. Navigate to ComcastProblem directory in command line.
 3. Run the script build.sh as below:<br />